marcelo-6/ftbatch-bulk-edit/README.md

 # Bulk Editor for FactoryTalk Batch Recipes

-A command‐line tool (Python‐based) that allows bulk editing of Rockwell FactoryTalk Batch S88 recipes (`.pxml`, `.uxml`, and `.oxml` files) by round‐tripping through Excel.
-Engineers can **export** these XML files (plus their child references) to an Excel workbook, make changes to parameters/formula values in bulk, and then **import** the changes back to produce updated XML files—while preserving order, empty tags, and existing structure.
+A command-line tool (Python-based) that lets engineers bulk-edit Rockwell FactoryTalk Batch S88 recipes (`.pxml`, `.uxml`, and `.oxml`) by round-tripping through Excel.
+You can **export** your recipes (including any child references) into a spreadsheet, make batch changes to parameters and formula-values, then **import** the edits back to produce updated XML files—preserving element order, empty tags, and original structure.

+---

 ## Table of Contents